 California Proposition 65

-California Proposition 65 employs restrictions on over 900 chemicals and heavy metals in all consumer products sold in California.
-Products that contain excessive amounts of toxic chemical content would be banned and prohibited to sell in California.
-Regulated products include packaging materials.
+California Proposition 65 employs restrictions on over 900 chemicals and heavy metals in consumer products sold in California, including packaging material.

 Examples of restricted substances